 Vivarium Ending Explained: It's Not That Complicated

-The 2019 sci-fi thriller "Vivarium" is one of those movies where the premise is interesting enough, but the execution is poor.
+The 2019 sci-fi thriller "Vivarium" has a clever premise but poor execution.
 The ending isn't really difficult to understand, but it does warrant some examination if only because humans are compelled to find meaning in all things, even if those things are ham-fisted sci-fi movies.

 In "Vivarium," Tom (Jesse Eisenberg) and Gemma (Imogen Poots) are a young couple with no chemistry whatsoever.
 In hopes of buying a home, they're lured into a hideous suburban neighborhood by Martin, the world's worst real estate agent.
 The subdivision is called "Yonder," and it's made up of a seemingly infinite number of hideous green prefab homes.
 Martin vanishes in the middle of the house tour, and Tom and Gemma find themselves trapped in Yonder, unable to find — or even see — their way out despite their best efforts to escape.
 Their only aid comes in the form of cardboard boxes left by an unseen force, filled with vacuum-sealed, tasteless food.